Gibson Memorial 'egg factory' back in business after a year away - The Vicksburg Post

 The idea for the eggs came from Gene Woodland, who was the church organist in 1981.
 Woodland’s sister in West Virginia said her church made chocolate eggs and Gibson Memorial member Marie Grayson started the tradition here.

-This year, the church members who volunteer to make the eggs will produce about 1,600 of the four-ounce eggs, which come in flavors of peanut butter, vanilla, coconut, maple nut, almond, almond coconut, peanut butter/Butterfinger, raspberry and chocolate.
+This year, the church members who volunteer will produce about 1,600 of the four-ounce eggs, which come in flavors of peanut butter, vanilla, coconut, maple nut, almond, almond coconut, peanut butter/Butterfinger, raspberry and chocolate.
 After they’re dipped, each egg is decorated with leaves and a flower.

-Westbrook said there are two reasons for the eggs’ success, “They taste good and we can personalize them.
+Westbrook said there are two reasons for the eggs’ success — “They taste good and we can personalize them.
 Peanut butter is the most popular.
 We sell more peanut butter eggs than the rest of the eggs combined.”

-The process to make the eggs involves a row of tables covered with paper, which hold several rows of eggs.
+The production process involves a row of tables covered with paper, which hold several rows of eggs.
 A Crockpot holds a container of milk chocolate for dipping.

-Who does what during the process, Westbrook said, “Depends on who shows up.
+Who does what during the process, Westbrook said, “Depends on who shows up.”

 “We have men who do a lot of the mixing (of the fondant) because their hands are stronger and we mix it by hand with gloves,” she said.

-Several of the men also help with dipping the eggs, using a long fork to hold the egg while it gets a chocolate bath; a process that can take up to 30 seconds.
+Several of the men also help with dipping the eggs, using a long fork to hold the egg while it gets a chocolate bath.
+The a process can take up to 30 seconds.

 What makes the process enjoyable, Westbrook said, is the opportunity for the church members to have fellowship while they’re making the eggs.